 No single preventative measure is 100% effective.
 Think of each of the prevention measures as a slice of swiss cheese: each layer provides some protection, but there may be small holes.
 As you stack the layers (watching your distance, washing your hands, wearing a mask) you significantly reduce your risk of disease transmission.
 Getting a vaccine adds another—very strong—layer to that defense.

 Initial supply of both vaccines is limited, so distribution in Missouri will be broken into phases.
-We are currently in Phase 1A of vaccine distribution, which includes healthcare workers and residents and staff of long-term care facilities.
+We are currently vaccinating individuals who are eligible through Phase 1B-Tier 3.
+Visit the Missouri Department of Health's website for more information on who is currently eligible.

 Herd immunity occurs when a high percentage of the community is immune to a disease (through vaccination and/or prior illness), making the spread of this disease from person to person unlikely.
 Herd immunity protects the most vulnerable members of our population.
 If enough people are vaccinated against dangerous diseases, those who are susceptible and cannot get vaccinated are protected because the germ will not be able to “find” those susceptible individuals.